 DevResults is fully configurable.
-This means that 100% of the content of the platform is defined by users: your activities, frameworks, indicators, disaggregations, geographic places, reporting periods and cycles, tags, sectors, users, user permissions groups (both the group names and their permissions settings), and organizations.
-The configurable content includes the status options and funding mechanisms for your activities (under the Administration menu), plus narrative questions to be filled out each reporting period.
+This means that 100% of the content of the platform is defined by users: your activities, frameworks, indicators, disaggregations, geographic places, reporting periods and cycles, narrative questions, tags, sectors, status options, users, user permissions groups (both the group names and their permissions settings), and organizations.
 You can also choose which features of DevResults are turned on or off, and brand your site using your name and logo.

 DevResults is not fully customizable.
 Customizing software means making a copy of the code and changing certain parts.
-This is not how DevResults works: there is only one version of the DevResults software for all users, so any change we make to the platform affects all users.
-What happens if an organization wants to change something in the structure of DevResults, like the terms used in menus, rather than the content, like their own list of indicators?
+This is not how DevResults works by design; there is only one version of the DevResults software for all users, so any change we make to the platform affects all users.
+If you have ideas to make DevResults more flexible to suit your needs or others', we'd love to hear about it!
+Check out our article about feature suggestions for more info.

 Because DevResults is used in a variety of contexts and settings, we try to use generic terminology whenever possible.
 For instance, we decided to refer to activities as 'activities', mostly because that's how the International Aid Transparency Initiative (IATI) refers to them.
-But many organizations requested that we rename 'activities' to use their internal terminology -- such as projects, programs, awards, or grants.
-Instead of customizing the software by making a copy that uses a different term, we turned 'activity' into a configurable term.
+But many organizations use terms like projects, programs, awards, or grants.
+Using 'pseudonyms', you can rename certain terms in DevResults to fit your organizational preferences.

 Currently, we support renaming for the following terms:

 - Indicator result comments

 - Activity description fields (see Customizing activity description fields below)